Verified Labels

 Near urban area

-Hostility taking place on the outskirts of a city or town.
+A form of hostility is taking place on the outskirts of a city or town.

 Unknown area